Lectures on General Theory of Relativity

 \item {\it An Introduction to General Relativity}, by {\bf L.P.
 Hughston} and {\bf K.P.
 Tod}, Cambridge University Press, 1994

 \item {\it Black Holes (An Introduction)}, by {\bf D. Raine} and {\bf E.Thomas}, Imperial College Press, 2010

 \end{itemize}

 They were given to students of the Mathematical Faculty of the Higher School of Economics in Moscow.
 At the end of each lecture I list some of those subjects which are not covered in the lectures.
 If not otherwise stated, these subjects can be found in the above listed books.
 I have assumed that students that have been attending these lectures were familiar with the classical electrodynamics and Special Theory of Relativity, e.g. with the first nine chapters of the second volume of Landau and Lifshitz course.
 I would like to thank Mahdi Godazgar and Fedor Popov for useful comments, careful reading and corrections to the text.
+The work was done under the support of the RFBR grant 15-01-99504.